 Aside from these now everyday uses, the future of drones is still quite promising.
 With each release of new drone technology, unrealistic and futuristic visions are on the verge of becoming mainstream.

 Amazon is currently developing a drone-delivery program, which they showed off for the first time at a tech conference in June 2019.
-These drones, Amazon says, will start making deliveries in the coming months, though it’s not yet clear where exactly that will happen.
+These drones, Amazon says, will start making deliveries in future, though it’s not yet clear where exactly that will happen.
 In 2016, a New Zealand couple became the first couple in the world to have a pizza delivered by drone.
 Harvard is even experimenting with “Robobees,” which are half the size of a paper clip, weigh less than one-tenth of a gram, fly using “artificial muscles,” and may play a vital part in crop pollination as honeybee populations decline.

 Still confused about drones?
 You’re not alone.
 Click here to brush up on the official details straight from the FAA.